What is a pleural effusion?

 If there is a stitch that has been holding the drain in place, a doctor or nurse will pull this together when the drain is removed.
 This closes the hole.
 They will cover it with a dressing.
 The stitch is usually removed about a week later.
 Sometimes just a dressing is used to cover the area where the drain has been.

 After a pleurodesis, you may get chest pain for a day or so and you may need to take painkillers.
+Some people may also get a shivery flu-like symptom.
 Your doctor or nurse can give you more information about pleurodesis.
+If you have any signs of an infection such as a high temperature or feeling unwell, tell your doctor or nurse straight away.

 Thoracoscopy for a pleural effusion

-It may be possible to drain a pleural effusion and do a pleurodesis using a procedure called a thoracoscopy.
-The doctor puts a flexible tube (thorascope) into the chest.
+Sometimes you can have a pleural effusion drained during a thoracoscopy.
+The doctor puts a flexible tube (thoracoscope) into the chest.
 The tube has a light and camera at the end, so the doctors can see into your chest.
+Sometimes the doctor may also take a small sample of the lining of your lung (biopsy).
+This helps to diagnose why the fluid is building up.

 After the thoracoscopy, the doctors put a plastic tube (chest drain) through the cut.
 They use this to drain any remaining fluid.
 The drain is attached to a bottle or bag and secured in place with a stitch.

-You will usually be able to go home 2 to 5 days after a thoracoscopy.
+You can usually go home 2 to 5 days after a thoracoscopy.
 Some people may be able to have it and go home on the same day.
 Your hospital team can give you more information about this procedure.

 About our information